Legal Workflow Automation Software for Law Firms

 • How confident are you that every statute of limitations and filing deadline is tracked in a system that won't miss one?

-RaftLabs builds legal automation software for law firms in the US, UK, and Australia.
-We automate document drafting, client intake, deadline tracking, and billing.
-100+ products shipped.
-Fixed scope and fixed price before development starts.
+Roughly 23% of a lawyer's work can be automated with current technology (McKinsey Global Institute).
+RaftLabs builds legal workflow automation software for law firms across the US, UK, Europe, Canada, and the UAE: document drafting, client intake, deadline tracking, and billing.
+Scope and price are fixed in writing before development starts.

 Trusted by